Financing a Business

 Opening a business bank account

 All businesses, large or small, need to have at least one dedicated bank account.
-Even if you are a sole trader or a freelance operative, it is advisable for you to use a bank account that is separate from your personal current account.
+Even if you are a sole trader or a freelance operative, it is advisable for you to use a bank account that is separate from your personal current account to finance your business.

 As your business grows, the importance of keeping your personal finances distinct from your business’ becomes more and more apparent.
 Although business accounts do tend to entail further costs and additional fees, it is better in the long run to give your business its own bank account from the very beginning.
 Plus, you may be able to find a business account that doesn’t charge for its services provided you are able to pay in a certain amount each month.